Philip Berrigan: Other actions

 Berrigan organized or inspired many additional operations.
 The D.C.
 Nine, in March 1969, consisted of mostly priests and nuns disrupting the Washington Dow Chemical offices by scattering their files.
 The group protested Dow's production of napalm for use in the Vietnam War.
 The D.C.
 Nine were later tried in Washington, D.C., but an appeal was won in their favor.
 Some jail time was served.
 Later in May 1969, the Chicago 15 Catholics protested napalm and burned 40,000 draft cards.

-He helped the Milwaukee 14 in a protest against the Milwaukee Draft Boards on September 24, 1968.
+Berrigan helped the Milwaukee 14 in a protest against the Milwaukee Draft Boards on September 24, 1968.
 The Fourteen men burned 10,000 1-A draft files.
 After being arrested, they spent a month in prison, unable to raise bail set at $415,000.
 Father James Groppi came to their aid, co-chairing the Milwaukee 14 Defense Committee.
-Members were later placed on trial and many did considerable jail time.
+Members were later placed on trial, and many did considerable jail time.

-He supported the Citizens' Commission to Investigate the FBI, the burglary of an FBI field office in Media, PA, to expose the methods of J. Edgar Hoover against war protesters.
+Berrigan supported the Citizens' Commission to Investigate the FBI, the burglary of an FBI field office in Media, Pennsylvania, to expose the methods of J. Edgar Hoover against war protesters.

-He was also involved with the Camden 28, who took action against the Camden area draft board.
-The group was arrested and the trial resulted in acquittal on all charges.
-A book has been written about this action by Ed Mcgowan and a documentary made by Giacchino, which appeared on PBS TV.
+He was also involved with the Camden 28, who took action against the Camden, New Jersey, draft board.
+The group was arrested, and the trial resulted in acquittal on all charges.
+A book has been written about this action by Ed McGowan and a documentary made by Giacchino, which appeared on PBS TV.

 Berrigan likewise supported the Harrisburg Seven, whose plan was to put people in the government like Henry Kissinger under citizens arrest for the waging of an illegal war.
 Philip Berrigan and others were arrested for conspiracy.
 They had only gathered together to discuss the idea.

 In 1968, Berrigan signed the Writers and Editors War Tax Protest pledge, vowing to refuse tax payments in protest against the Vietnam War.